 - Complaints of pressure or pain in the abdomen

 - Night sweats

 If you think your loved one may have a UTI, the older adult should be evaluated by the doctor and have his or her urine tested.
 Once the infection has been treated, the incontinence should be resolved or lessened.

 As mobility decreases, incontinence can develop into an issue.
 The need to urinate could come on suddenly and the older person may not be able to get to the bathroom quickly enough.
 This could also be an issue in the evenings, as it often takes longer to get out of bed to go to the bathroom, and awakening in the middle of the night can also lead to some confusion.

 For older individuals with mobility issues, an in-home assessment from one of our home care experts can help offer recommendations.

 Certain drugs, such as diuretics, boost the level of urine produced, creating an increased urge to urinate.
 If your loved one is on a medication that boosts urine production, it is important to keep this in mind if the senior has to leave the home or is not nearby a readily available bathroom.

-As one of the top-rated Albuquerque area and Utah home health companies, Harmony Home Health & Hospice understands how UTIs, senior incontinence, and other elderly health issues can affect quality of life.
+As one of the top-rated home health companies, Harmony Home Health & Hospice understands how UTIs, senior incontinence, and other elderly health issues can affect quality of life.
 Our highly trained senior care team provides a wide range of home care services, including ambulation and toileting assistance, medication management, diabetes care management, and more, to help a senior loved one live his or her best life.
 Contact us today at 1-877-I-NEED-CARE (1-877-463-3322) if you need an expert home health aide in Salt Lake City or the surrounding areas, or to see if our home health care services are available in your community.